 On March 27, 1941, Bill was inducted into Federal Service at Fort Still, Oklahoma.
 Sometime after his induction and trained at Ft.
 Knox, Kentucky.
 In the late summer of 1941, he traveled to Camp Polk, Louisiana, there he was assigned to the 753rd Tank Battalion.
 Although the maneuvers were taking place there, the 753rd did not take part in them.

-After the maneuvers, the army began to recruit soldiers to replace members of the 192nd Tank Battalion who had been released from federal service.
+After the maneuvers, the army began to recruit soldiers to replace members of the 192nd Tank Battalion which had received overseas orders and had been released from federal service.
 It was at this time that Bill joined the 192nd and became a member of B Company as a half-track driver.

 From Camp Polk, the battalion traveled west over four different train routes.
 Arriving in San Francisco, the soldiers were ferried to Ft.
 McDowell on Angel Island.
 On the island, the soldiers were given physicals and inoculated for tropical diseases.
 Those with health issues were released from service and replaced.

 The reason for this move was because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line, in the direction of an Japanese occupied island several hundred miles to the north.
 When the squadron landed he reported what he had seen.
 By the time a Navy ship was sent to the area, the buoys had been picked up.
 It was at that time the decision was made to build up the American military presence in the Philippines.